Select Page

 Praise should always be an unwelcome guest unless it comes from God.

 Several people, even endowed people, have chosen not to return to church activity post Covid.
-While pondering on why that is, I wonder if part of the reason is that Covid provided an opportunity for comparison.
-For those whose membership was in name only, or whose membership was only socially oriented even if actively involved, who never experienced spiritual things, who never engaged the Savior’s redeeming power in their lives, who never recognized God’s hand in their lives or the lives of others, who never personally felt God’s love for themselves or for others, are betrayed by a false comparison.
-Not having experienced any of these spiritual things, not having a living belief in their reality, they move from being a member of the Church in essence, to not being a member of the Church in essence, because they cannot tell the difference between the two, never having known anything else.
-And life outside of the Church now appears much less demanding than life in the Church if everything else is equal.
+While pondering on why that is, I wonder if part of the reason is that the pandemic provided an opportunity for comparison.
+For those whose membership was in name only, or whose membership was only socially or traditionally grounded, even if they were actively involved, but who never developed a personal, spiritual relationship with Christ, who never engaged and felt humbled by the Savior’s redeeming power in their lives, who never personally felt God’s love, are betrayed by a false comparison.
+Unfortunately, not having experienced any of these spiritual things, nor having a living affirmation of their reality, they essentially compare their new non church life to the Church life they had before Covid, but they failed to experience all of the spiritual and eternal benefits that come from true devotion to God.
+Essentially they cannot tell the difference between the two because, for them, there is no difference.
+They have known nothing else and mistakenly walk away thinking that what they are walking toward will be better than what they are leaving.

-Sometimes I felt that striving to live the gospel was like carrying two dozen tomatoes home from the store in my arms.
-There just wasn’t enough room for them all and some always dropped.
-When trying to pick up the ones I dropped, others inevitably dropped also.
-No matter how hard I tried, I just couldn’t keep all the tomatoes safely in my arms.
-My best efforts couldn’t keep all the tomatoes in pristine condition.
-It became discouraging at times, even to the point of wanting to give up.
-After all, why try if the best I could do was get home with an armful of crushed tomatoes?
-However, when I finally got home, I was startled to see that all of the tomatoes were just as plump and pristine as when I left the store.
-There was not a single flaw on any of them.
-How could that be, I wondered.
+Sometimes I feel that striving to live the gospel in its fullness is like carrying two dozen tomatoes home from the store in my arms.
+There just isn’t enough room for all of them and some always drop.
+When trying to pick up the ones I drop, others inevitably drop also.
+No matter how hard I try, no matter how much I want to get all the tomatoes home in perfect condition, I just can’t keep all the tomatoes safely in my arms.
+My best efforts are never enough.
+It becomes discouraging at times, even to the point of wanting to give up.
+After all, why try if the best I can do is get home with with only a few undamaged tomatoes?
+However, imagine my surprise when I arrive home only to see that all of the tomatoes are just as undamaged as when I left the store.
+There is not a single flaw in any of them.
+I wondered how such a thing could be.
 Understanding came sweetly.
 It never was about the tomatoes.
-It was always about how I responded to the challenge of getting the tomatoes home.
+It was always about how I responded to the challenge of getting the tomatoes home safely.
 This changed how I perceived the process.
-Regardless of how seemingly impossible it was to get the tomatoes home in store-like condition, the Lord wanted me to keep picking up the tomatoes as best I could, even if I had to do it over and over and over again, until I got home.
+Regardless of how seemingly impossible it was to get the tomatoes home in store-like condition, the Lord isn’t worried about the condition of the tomatoes.
+He wanted me to keep picking up the tomatoes as best I could, even if I had to pick them up over and over and over again, until I got home.
 He wanted my best effort even if it wasn’t good enough to preserve the tomatoes.
-The struggle evidenced my desire and effort to complete the process even if my performance was flawed.
-It was a way to express what I wanted most and the extent to which I would go to complete my task.
-Now I know that by struggling forward, seeking Christ, wanting to get closer to Him, and becoming His disciple is the task of greatest importance and it doesn’t matter if I’m bruised, or broken, or flawed in the process.
+The struggle I had with the tomatoes was evidence of my desire and effort to complete the process even if my performance was flawed.
+I came to realize it was a way I could express what I wanted most and the extent to which I would go to complete my task.
+Now I know that by struggling forward, seeking Christ, wanting to get closer to Him, and returning home to Him is the task of greatest importance in my life and it doesn’t matter if I’m bruised, or broken, or flawed in the process.
 He is incredibly patient with each of us as we struggle to do something far more challenging than juggling tomatoes.
-And best of all, if we are persistently diligent in seeking Him, regardless of how inadequate we sometimes feel, no matter how many tomatoes we drop, He will accept our devotion and complete the process of our becoming whole, no matter how flawed we once were.
+And best of all, if we are persistently diligent in seeking Him, regardless of how inadequate we sometimes feel, no matter how many tomatoes we drop, He will accept our devotion and enable us to complete the process of becoming whole, no matter how flawed we once were.
 That is the meaning of Christ’s atonement.
 It’s what He offers to all.

 The price we pay for what God requires of us pales in comparison to the price He paid for what He gives us.